oxwhirl/smacv2/README.md

 SMACv2 is an update to [Whirl’s](https://whirl.cs.ox.ac.uk/) [Starcraft Multi-Agent Challenge](https://github.com/oxwhirl/smac), which is a benchmark for research in the field of cooperative multi-agent reinforcement learning.
 SMAC and SMACv2 both focus on decentralised micromanagement scenarios in [StarCraft II](https://starcraft2.com/en-gb/), rather than the full game.
 It makes use of Blizzard’s StarCraft II Machine Learning API as well as Deepmind’s PySC2.
 We hope that you will enjoy using SMACv2!
 More details about SMAC can be found in the [SMAC README](https://github.com/oxwhirl/smac/blob/master/README.md) as well as the [SMAC paper](https://arxiv.org/abs/1902.04043). **SMAC retains exactly the same API as SMAC so you should not need to change your algorithm code other than adjusting to the new observation and state size**.

 If you encounter difficulties using SMACv2, or have suggestions please raise an issue, or better yet, open a pull request!
-If you make changes to the SMACv2 state or observation space as part of your work, and believe they help performance, please do so as a wrapper around SMACv2 and open a pull request to allow others to benefit from your work 🙂.

 The aim of this README is to answer some basic technical questions and to get people started with SMACv2.
 For a more scientific account of the work of developing the benchmark, please read our paper!

 # Differences To SMAC

-SMACv2 makes three major changes to SMACv2: randomising start positions, randomising unit types, and restricting the agent field-of-view and shooting range to a cone.
+SMACv2 makes three major changes to SMACv2: randomising start positions, randomising unit types, and changing the unit sight and attack ranges.
 These first two changes were motivated by the discovery that many maps in SMAC lack enough randomness to challenge contemporary MARL algorithms.
-The final change requires agents to explore their environment and effectively gather information.
+The final change increases diversity among the different agents and brings the sight range in line with the true values in StarCraft.
 For more details on the motivation behind these changes, please check the accompanying paper, where these are discussed in much more detail!

 ## Capability Config